About The Organization

 Inclusivity and equity for audiences and performers.

-Formed in 1977 as Early Music Guild, Early Music Seattle is now the area’s largest presenter of early music, including the International Series and Seattle Baroque Orchestra, and related educational programs serving 2,400 students in Seattle Public Schools annually and more than 100 amateur musicians.
+Formed in 1977 as Early Music Guild, Early Music Seattle is now the area’s largest presenter of early music, including the Music for the Ages Series, Global Connections, and Seattle Baroque Orchestra, and related educational programs serving 2,400 students in Seattle Public Schools annually and more than 100 amateur musicians.

 Seattle Baroque Orchestra